jmnavarrol/bash-magic-enviro/README.md

 This tool allows to set *"isolated"* per-project Bash environments.

-Once installed and configured, this tool will look for a *'.bme_env'* file each time you change directories, and will *"source"* them when found.
+Once installed and configured, this tool will look for a file named **'.bme_env'** each time you change directories, and will *source* them when found.

-You *"declare"* a project by means of the *.bme_env* file at its topmost directory (the expectation, but not a hard requirement, is that a project's entry point is the root of a git sandbox).
-This topmost file sets the project's name, the modules you want to be loaded for this project, etc.
+You *"declare"* a project by means of the *.bme_env* file at its topmost directory (the expectation, but not a hard requirement, is that a project's entry point is the root of a *git sandbox*).
+This topmost file sets the project's name, the BME modules you want to be loaded for this project, etc.

-Aditional *.bme_env* files within the project's directory hierarchy may call exported functions, tweak the environment for that given directory, etc. (i.e.: you may load a virtualenv, request a custom Terraform version, even run whatever Bash code you may need).
+Aditional *.bme_env* files within the project's directory hierarchy may call exported functions, tweak the environment for that given directory, etc. (i.e.: you may load a Python virtualenv, request a custom Terraform version, even run whatever Bash code you may need).

 This tool also allows you to add your own project-specific extensions/customizations as needed.

 Once you *"cd out"* from the project's hierarchy all these customizations will be automatically cleaned out.